NativeScript/nativescript-angular-guide/src/chapters/chapter3.md

 At this point you should be ready to create an account to verify this whole setup worked.

-After the provider changes have livesync’d, click the “Sign Up” button in your app, type in an email address and password (fake credentials are fine, just make up something you can remember), and then click the orange “Sign Up” button.
+After the provider changes have livesync’d, click the “Sign Up” button in your app, type in an email address and password—fake credentials are fine, just make up something you can remember—and then click the orange “Sign Up” button.

 <div class="exercise-end"></div>